oli-d/nova/http/README.md

 ```
 void complete(ReplyType reply)
+void complete(int statusCode, ReplyType reply)
 void completeExceptionally(Throwable error)
 ```

 are exposed.
 You can use them to send back an appropriate reply resp. error to the caller.

-To illustrate this, here's an example of a simple echo server:
+To illustrate this, here's an example of a super simple echo server:

 ```
 httpAdapter.requests("/echo", BackpressureStrategy.BUFFER)